-One of the nice things about St. Augustine is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+St. Augustine is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of St. Augustine are very well educated compared to the average community in the nation: 36.05% of adults in St. Augustine have a bachelor's degree or even advanced degree.
+The education level of St. Augustine citizens is very high relative to the national average among all cities (21.84%): 37.43% of adults in St. Augustine have a bachelor's degree or even advanced degree.

 St. Augustine is a somewhat ethnically-diverse city.
 The people who call St. Augustine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Augustine residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Augustine include Irish, English, Italian, and Polish.
+Important ancestries of people in St. Augustine include German, English, Irish, Italian, and French.

 The most common language spoken in St. Augustine is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.